retroJacob/Portfolio-Website/developer-portfolio-master/README.md

 The JavaScript functions are commented too, so you will know what the functions and selections do.

-I used Ion Icons and Icons8 for the icons, but feel free to use fontawesome or any other icon library you want.

-For the form submission, formspree was used.
-You can get a hands-on tutorial on how to use formspree by watching this [YouTube video](https://formspree.io/).
-Submissions will be delivered straignt into the specified Gmail account.

-In addition to formspree, you can also use Netlify form submission in case you deploy there.
-Brad Traversy has a [video tutorial](https://www.youtube.com/watch?v=6ElQ689HRcY) on how to do it.

 If you encounter problems customizing, reach out to me by sending me a DM on my [Twitter](https://www.twitter.com/koladechris).